-This site is produced by the Office of Environment and Heritage.
+This site is produced by the Department of Planning and Environment (DPE) .
 It has been designed to be as accessible to as many users as possible, including:

 - People with disabilities who may use assistive technologies

 - Those with slower internet connections or older computers

 By adhering to guidelines for accessible web design, we acknowledge the diversity of communication methods, available technologies and abilities of web users in the community.
 The Department of Planning and Environment strives to maintain conformance to W3C’s Web Content Accessibility Guidelines.

 You can change the text size of this site from within your browser.

 If you are using Internet Explorer, from the “view” menu select “text size” and choose the most suitable size for you.

 If you are using Firefox, Safari, Chrome or Opera you can increase the text size by pressing “ctrl” and “+” (Windows) or “cmd” and “+” (Macintosh) and decrease your text size by pressing “ctrl” and “-“ (Windows) or “cmd” and “-” (Macintosh).